-After successfully completing this course the student has:
+After successfully completing this course students have:

 Acquired a factual knowledge of a number of new religious movements.

-Acquired a theoretical knowledge about the categories fiction, parody and play, particularly in relation to religion.
+Acquired a theoretical knowledge about the categories fiction, parody, and play, particularly in relation to religion.

 Mode of instruction